xgeoff/clearhealth/pages/prescription-strategy.md

 * You **maintain transparency** — members always see what each option costs.
 * You can **learn** from real-world purchasing data which drugs matter most, and potentially **negotiate Cost Plus to add them**.

-If you want, I can outline a specific **workflow** (member → prescription → lookup → purchase → claim record) that would show how your plan handles Cost Plus vs. fallback drugs end-to-end.

-Would you like me to draft that flow next?